 “Think positive”, “Good vibes only”, “No excuses”, “Never quit”, “Failure is not an option”, “Just think happy thoughts”, are all some of the many words that we force feed into our brains every day.
-From self-help books to motivational speeches and even those posts we come across on social media, it is only fair to sometimes doubt ourselves believing we’re falling behind the race, that we are incapable to keep up with those who we believe are doing better.
+From self-help books to motivational speeches and even those posts we come across on social media, it is only fair that we sometimes doubt ourselves believing we’re falling behind the race, that we are incapable to keep up with those who we believe are doing better.
 In a nutshell, this feeling of inadequacy is caused by what we call ‘Toxic Positivity.

 What is toxic positivity?